Plus, do these types of apps really work?

 CleanMyMacX has three main components.
 There’s the system file cleaning part, which looks for orphaned and redundant data, letting you delete it.
 This even includes deeply-embedded stuff such as localization data that’s not relevant to you.

-The specific claims made by MacPaw is that you’ll get 4x faster boots, 2.5x more responsive apps and 5x the amount of free space you’d otherwise have, based on their testing with a 2016 MacBook Pro 15.
-With our 2019 MacBook Pro 13 it’s hard to say that anything has changed performance-wise.
+The specific claims made by MacPaw are that you’ll get 4x faster boots, 2.5x more responsive apps, and 5x the amount of free space you’d otherwise have, based on their testing with a 2016 MacBook Pro 15.
+With our 2019 MacBook Pro 13, it’s hard to say that anything has changed performance-wise.
 It already booted up in a flash and rebooting is such a rare occurrence on modern computers it hardly makes any difference.

 What we will say is that CleanMyMacX is utterly comprehensive, it centralizes management of your system in a slick way and it recovered a significant chunk of free space on our cramped 128GB MacBook Pro.
 So, it’s well worth the money in our opinion.